joselado/quantum-honeycomp/README.md

 # Capabilities #
 - Tight binding models in different lattices (triangular, square, honeycomb, Kagome, Lieb, diamond, pyrochlore)
+- Possibility of crafting your own lattice interactively
 - Tunable parameters in the Hamiltonian (Fermi energy, magnetic order, sublattice imbalance, magnetic field,  Rashba spin-orbit coupling, intrinsic spin-orbit coupling, Haldane coupling, anti-Haldane coupling, s-wave superconductivity)
 - Different results are automatically plotted from the interface
 - Band structure of 0d,1d,2d systems
 - Density of states of 0d,1d,2d systems
-- Selfconsistent mean field Hubbard calculations of 0d,1d,2d systems
+- Selfconsistent mean-field Hubbard calculations of 0d,1d,2d systems
 - Berry curvature, Chern number and Z2 invariant in 2d systems
-- Special module to deal with systems with 100000 atoms using the Kernel polynomial method
+- Special module to deal with systems with more than 100000 atoms using the Kernel polynomial method
 - Special modules to study 1d and 2d study interfaces between different systems
+- Special module for single impurities in pristine infinite systems using the embedding technique